estuary/docs/overview-intro.rst

 Introduction
 =============

 Managing data flows within an enterprise is complicated and time consuming, especially when there's a desire to gain insights and take actions in real-time.
-Having a microservice oriented architecture is valuable but can further complicate things, leading to a tangled mess of data webs going from different sources of truth to databases and SaaS tools.
+Having a microservice oriented architecture is valuable but can further complicate things, leading to a tangled mess of data webs between applications, various source-of-truth databases and external SaaS tools.

-Estuary makes it easy to deploy and maintain real-time ETL pipelines which keep all your databases and SaaS tools in perfect sync.
+Estuary makes it easy to keep your applications, databases, and SaaS tools in perfect sync.
 How it works:

 - Plug Estuary into your data sources: Kinesis, Kafka, Segment, log files, and more.